Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How do I avoid ATM fees?

 - Withdraw less frequently.
-Instead of withdrawing S$20 or S$40 every few days, why not withdraw S$100 or S$200 in one go?
+Instead of withdrawing a small amount every few days, why not withdraw a larger sum in one go?
 This will help ensure that you always have cash on hand when you need it and let you avoid unnecessary ATM fees, so preparing a weekly budget will help you work out how much money you need to withdraw at any one time.

 - Stay in your bank’s network.
 Whenever possible, try to use an ATM owned by your bank, or owned by a company with which your bank has a partnership.
 For example, POSB/DBS customers can use all Westpac Group ATMs in Australia.